 If you have additional questions about the program or the farms, you can contact John Compton via phone at 615.936.2686 or email at firstname.lastname@example.org.
 Once the CSA share distribution begins, you will need to contact the farms directly for farm specific questions, such as pickup location, delivery date or vegetables provided that week or any special event the farm may host.

 As a part of the Center for Biomedical Ethics and Society, the Rooted Community Health initiative seeks to engage the VUMC community in service to ecological sustainability, health promotion and human flourishing, and an ethically responsible understanding of our interdependency as a community within the vision of population health.

 In support of its mission, Rooted Community Health is also encouraging participants to fill out a confidential survey before and after the CSA season.
 These surveys will ask questions about food and lifestyle behaviors and will help us evaluate the program.

 You are not required to complete the survey; however, the information gathered from the survey would help us evaluate the program’s effectiveness.

-You have until May 4 to enroll in a CSA from one of the six participating farms.
+You have until April 26 to enroll in a CSA from one of the three participating farms.